 Believe it or not, sometimes I actually enjoy reading the names of the Adobe Lightroom folks as I wait for Lightroom to start, because I know some of these folks and appreciate what they do.
 After a couple times, though, I’m ready for something new, so I now display photos: It is relatively easy to change Lightroom 5’s splash screen — it just involves dragging one or more JPEG photos into a particular folder.
 If you put more than one photo in the folder, Lightroom will display a different photo each time you open the program.
 (Note that you cannot change the flash screen in previous versions of Lightroom.)
 Here’s how to change your Lightroom 5 splash screen:

-If you have upgraded to Lightroom 5 from Lightroom 3 or earlier (even if you came via Lightroom 4), when you look at photos in the Develop module that came from Lightroom 3, you will see a lightning bolt below the histogram if the histogram is open, or to the left of the panel name if it is closed: The equivalent symbol in Lightroom 4 was an exclamation point below your photo: The lightning bolt is a signal to you that the photo is continuing to use your settings from the old (pre-Lightroom 4) processing technology.
-The photo therefore should look the same to you as it did as you had left it in the earlier version of Lightroom (worked [...more]
+If you have upgraded to Lightroom 4, 5, 6 or CC from Lightroom 3 or earlier (even if you came via Lightroom 4), when you look at photos in the Develop module that came from Lightroom 3, you will see a lightning bolt below the histogram if the histogram is open, or to the left of the panel name if it is closed: The equivalent symbol in Lightroom 4 was an exclamation point below your photo: The lightning bolt is a signal to you that the photo is continuing to use your settings from the old (pre-Lightroom 4) processing technology.
+The photo therefore should look the same to you as it did as you had left it in the earlier version […more]

-Lightroom 5 smart previews allow you to develop your photos, even when the masters are offline.
+Note: this article and video were created when Lightroom 5 came out, but they are applicable to later versions as well.
+Lightroom smart previews allow you to develop your photos, even when the masters are offline.
 Imagine traveling with your laptop, and leaving your big heavy external hard drive with all your photos back at home.
 Work on your photos on the road, and when you get home and reconnect your hard drive, your work is seamlessly applied to your masters.
 All you need on the road are your laptop your catalog, and smart previews of your photos.
 Not interested in traveling with your photos?
 Smart previews may still give you a performance benefit in the Develop module.
-Finally, Adobe has hinted that at some point in the future, smart previews will enable us to work with our photos in [...more]
+Finally, Adobe […more]

 You have taken the plunge and bought Lightroom 5.
 In the video below, I show you how to upgrade.
 I discuss how you can find your old catalog if necessary, how to ensure that your new Lightroom 5 catalog is named appropriately and that your presets come along, and how to remove your old catalog and software.
 This video has been UPDATED to include the scenario where Lightroom does not prompt you to upgrade your old catalog.
 For higher quality video, hit Play, then click on the sprocket wheel in the bottom right and choose 720/HD.
 (For those of you more experienced users wondering why in this video I have users who store their presets with their catalog rename their […more]

-The Radial Filter tool in Lightroom 5 is great for making local changes to your photo that affect either the outside or inside of an oval or circular area — a classic example is creating a vignette effect to darken the edges of your photo and to bring attention to the center.
+The Radial Filter tool in Lightroom 5 (and now 6 and CC) is great for making local changes to your photo that affect either the outside or inside of an oval or circular area — a classic example is creating a vignette effect to darken the edges of your photo and to bring attention to the center.
 We have been able to create vignettes with the Effects panel in LR 4 and Lightroom 3, but the new Radial Filter adds the ability to (1) highlight areas that are not in the center of your photo, and (2) do much more than darkening and lightening areas.
 We can now affect saturation, contrast, white balance, sharpness/blur, and much more.
-Watch the video below for complete instructions on how [...more]
+Watch the video below […more]